 8 Middle School STEM Activities

-If you want to incorporate some middle school STEM ideas into your courses, consider these eight activities to keep your students engaged and learning real-world STEM applications.
+If you want to incorporate some middle school STEM ideas into your courses, consider these eight fun STEM activities to keep your students engaged and learning real-world STEM applications.

 1. Balloon or Wind-Powered Cars

-One great way to incorporate different laws of physics while testing your students’ engineering skills is to have them build vehicles.
-You can choose how the cars move depending on the subject matter and lessons and what you have available in your classrooms.
+A great way to incorporate different physics laws in an activity while testing your students’ engineering skills is to have them build vehicles.
+You can choose how the cars move depending on the subject matter, lessons and materials you have available in your classroom.

 Balloon-powered cars are great for learning about Newton’s laws.
 In this experiment, your students will use a bottle, straws, skewers and bottle caps to create a car that can effectively roll when your students push it around.

-To attach the wheels, the students will have to follow several steps:
+To attach the wheels, the students will have to follow these steps:

 - Start by cutting two straws slightly wider than the bottle and taping them to one side of the bottle.